Bias in Language Models: Beyond Trick Tests and Toward RUTEd Evaluation

-This metric is that suggested in the BigBench Gender Sensitivity-English task.
-Here, $O$ represents the number of occupations used in the task.
+\paragraph{Neutrality} We define the neutrality metric as \mbox{$m^{\text{neutrality}} = \frac{1}{O}\sum_o\left|p^{m}_o - p^{f}_o\right|$}.
+This metric is the one originally used in the BigBench Gender Sensitivity-English task \citep{srivastava2022beyond}.
 Essentially, this measures a distance from parity.
 When applying this metric to the decontextualized sentence completion task, this metric is zero if the male words and female words have equal probability of coming next in the sentence.
-When applying this metric to the RUTEd text-generation tasks, this metric is zero if male and female replicates are equally likely to be generated.
+When applied to the RUTEd long-form text generation, this metric is zero if male and female replicates are equally likely to be generated.